gallantd/overlay-manager/README.md

  * **onAdfree** Should the ovelay appear on adfree pages
  * **width** Width of the overlay contents
  * **height** Height of the ovelray contents
+ * **showClose** Use the built in close button, default: false
+ * **currentUrl** Current URL of the page, default: window.location.href
+ * **relaunch** When closing use the relaunch button, default: false

 # Notes
-Includes are used when you want an overlay only on one page Excludes will block site or pages
-If no match is made overlay will appear
+Includes are used when you want an overlay only on one page all other pages will be excluded Excludes will block site or pages all others will be included If no match is made in includes or excludes overlay will appear

 # Dependencies
-OverlayManage requires user to have jQuery installed
+OverlayManage requires user to have jQuery installed version 1.4.2>=

 # CLOSING
-Fire this on the event you want to close the overlay with window.parent.$(window.parent).trigger('overlay.kill');
+Fire this on the event you want to close the overlay with
+	To close overlay use:
+		window.parent.$(window.parent).trigger('overlay.kill');
+	To toggle the overlay with a reopen button use: window.parent.$(window.parent).trigger('overlay.relaunch');